Çelikler Holding

 Çelikler Holding is a conglomerate in Turkey with businesses in construction, concrete production, energy, and mining services.
-Due to its coal-fired power stations in Turkey it is a large private sector greenhouse gas emitter in Turkey and is on the Global Coal Exit List.
+Due to its coal-fired power stations in Turkey it is a large private sector greenhouse gas emitter in Turkey and is on the Urgewald Global Coal Exit List.

 Çelikler Seyitömer Electricity Generation Co. owns the coal-fired Afşin-Elbistan A, Orhaneli, Seyitömer and Tunçbilek power stations.